Chegg (CHGG)

 Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like Chegg grow from a combination of product virality, paid advertisement, and incentives.

-Analyzing the trend in its profitability, Chegg’s EBITDA margin decreased by 13.1 percentage points over the last few years.
+Looking at the trend in its profitability, Chegg’s EBITDA margin decreased by 15 percentage points over the last few years.
 Even though its historical margin was healthy, shareholders will want to see Chegg become more profitable in the future.

-This quarter, Chegg generated an EBITDA profit margin of 15.9%, down 10.9 percentage points year on year.
+In Q4, Chegg generated an EBITDA margin profit margin of 17.7%, down 7.7 percentage points year on year.
 Since Chegg’s gross margin decreased more than its EBITDA margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.

 We can take a deeper look into Chegg’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Chegg’s EBITDA margin declined by 13.1 percentage points over the last three years.
-This was the most relevant factor (aside from the revenue impact) behind its lower earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, Chegg’s EBITDA margin declined by 15 percentage points over the last three years.
+This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q1, Chegg reported EPS at negative $0.06, down from $0.26 in the same quarter last year.
-This print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Chegg to perform poorly.
-Analysts forecast its full-year EPS of $0.43 will hit $0.12.
+In Q4, Chegg reported adjusted EPS of negative $0.01, down from $0.17 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Chegg’s full-year EPS of $0.03 to shrink by 33.3%.

 Although EBITDA is undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Chegg’s margin dropped by 14.8 percentage points over the last few years.
-If its declines continue, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Chegg’s margin dropped by 23.5 percentage points over the last few years.
+This along with its unexciting margin put the company in a tough spot, and shareholders are likely hoping it can reverse course.
+If the trend continues, it could signal it’s becoming a more capital-intensive business.

-Chegg’s free cash flow clocked in at $15.86 million in Q1, equivalent to a 13.1% margin.
-The company’s cash profitability regressed as it was 1.4 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.
+Chegg burned through $15.48 million of cash in Q4, equivalent to a negative 21.3% margin.
+The company’s cash flow turned negative after being positive in the same quarter last year, suggesting its historical struggles have dragged on.

-We see the value of companies helping consumers, but in the case of Chegg, we’re out.
-For starters, its revenue has declined over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+Chegg falls short of our quality standards.
+First off, its revenue has declined over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its impressive EBITDA margins show it has a highly efficient business model, the downside is its users have declined.
 On top of that, its projected EPS for the next year is lacking.